EttusResearch/uhd/host/docs/transport.rst

 The transport parameters are defined below for the various transports in the UHD:

 ------------------------------------------------------------------------
-UDP transport (ASIO)
+UDP transport (sockets)
 ------------------------------------------------------------------------
-The UDP transport is implemented with Boost's ASIO library.
+The UDP transport is implemented with standard user-space/Berkeley sockets.
-ASIO provides an asynchronous API for user-space sockets.
-The transport implementation allocates a number of buffers and submits asynchronous requests for send and receive.
-IO service threads run in the background to process these requests.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Transport parameters